Oakton Coins & Collectibles buys stamp collections.

 What determines the value of a stamp collection?

-Catalog Value Versus Market Value Prices listed in a stamp catalog are revised yearly.
+Catalog Value Vs. Market Value Prices listed in a stamp catalog are revised yearly.
 A given stamp may be bought or sold above or below catalog prices, depending upon the condition of that particular stamp.
 Condition refers to freshness, color soundness, centering, gum perforation, and margins.
 The going rate is usually less than 10% of a catalog value.